BrianBut/flashbacks/_pages/drstrangelove.md

 date:   2020-05-22 07:00:00 +0100
 eventDate: 1995
 published: true
-parent: "extraterrestrial"
+parent: extraterrestrial
-advertise: True
+advertise: False
-category: mitoc
+category: supplement
 ---

 It seems that Dr. Morrison did want to talk about the bomb project.
 A lot of books have been written about the bomb project; but Dr Morrison said 'Dr Strangelove' was the most accurate.